m-barthelemy/vpn-webauth/README.md

     > By default a Sqlite database is created.
 You probably want to at least change its path.
 Sqlite is only suitable for testing purposes or for a small number of concurrent users, and will only work with with a single instance of the app.
 It is recommended to use MySQL or Postgres instead.

     > NOTE: the app will automatically create the tables and thus needs to have the privileges to do so.
+  - `VPNWA_EXCLUDEDIDENTITIES`: list of VPN accounts (identities) that do not require any additional authentication by this app, separated by comma.
+Optional.
+    > The VPN server will still query the application when these accounts try to connect, but will always get a positive response.

+    > NOTE: Your VPN's own authentication process still fully applies.
   - `VPNWA_REDIRECTDOMAIN`: the base URL that oAuth2/Google will redirect to after signing in.
 Default: http://`VPNWA_HOST`:`VPNWA_PORT`
   - `VPNWA_GOOGLECLIENTID`: Google Client ID. **Mandatory**.
   - `VPNWA_GOOGLECLIENTSECRET`: Google Client Secret. **Mandatory**.